How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 • Brain volume can increase

 However, this process takes time.
-The brain needs consistent nutrition over weeks and months to fully recover.
+The brain often needs consistent nutrition over weeks and months to recover, and some changes may take longer [4,5].

 This is why early treatment is so important.